 Apnea is an interruption in a baby’s breathing for a short period of time.
 Many NICU or premature babies have apnea episodes.
-If your baby has not completely outgrown this problem before discharge, he may need an apnea monitor at home.
+If your baby has not completely outgrown this problem before discharge, she may need an apnea monitor at home.

-The monitor is connected to your baby by a soft belt that goes around his chest.
+The monitor is connected to your baby by a soft belt that goes around her chest.
 You use the monitor when your baby is sleeping or when you’re not watching him.
 The monitor sounds an alarm if your baby stops breathing or if her heartbeat is too fast or too slow.
 Before you leave the hospital, your baby’s health care provider tells you what to do when the alarm goes off and when to call for help.

 Don’t be too frightened if the alarm goes off.
 It could be a false alarm.
 This can happen when the belt is placed incorrectly or if it becomes loose when the baby moves around.
 Sometimes a baby can have a short period of apnea and needs some stimulation to wake up.
 You can learn how to recognize these false alarms and what to do to help avoid them.

 Your baby’s health provider can tell you when it’s safe to stop using an apnea monitor.